About us

 Gross Invoice: £12,120.00

-Before you treat a payment as a disbursement for VAT purposes, you will need to make sure that all of the following applies:
+Before you treat a payment as a disbursement for VAT purposes, you will need to make sure that all of the following apply:

 It is usually only an advantage to treat the payment as a disbursement for VAT purposes if the supplier did not charge VAT on it, or if the customer cannot reclaim the VAT.